CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 1.1.4.5 Run `react-native run-android` to build and deploy the sample app to the device/emulator.

 - [ ] 1.1.5 Set up and configure linters (e.g., ESLint) and code formatters (e.g., Prettier) for the React Native project to maintain code quality and consistency and prevent issues like duplicate code.
+    - [ ] 1.1.5.1 Install ESLint and Prettier packages.
+    - [ ] 1.1.5.2 Create and configure `.eslintrc.js` for React Native.
+    - [ ] 1.1.5.3 Create and configure `.prettierrc.js`.
+    - [ ] 1.1.5.4 Configure VSCode extensions for ESLint and Prettier.
+    - [ ] 1.1.5.5 Add lint and format scripts to `package.json`.
 - [ ] **1.2 New React Native Project Creation:**
     - [ ] 1.2.1 Create a new React Native project for the Android app.
         - [ ] 1.2.1.1 Navigate to the desired directory in your terminal.